ndanilo8/GPScoordinatesInterpolation/README.md

 1. Define the geoid Model:
     You will need a geoid model that covers the area of interest, which provides the geoid height at different geographic coordinates.
     The geoid model can be stored in a file or a database, and it should be in a format that allows for easy access and interpolation.
+    (I'm using the Geoid Model for Portugal as an example)

 2. Get the GPS Coordinates:
     You will need to get the GPS coordinates of the point of interest, including the latitude, longitude, and ellipsoid height.